What Is Vegan Chocolate: Busting The Myths

 Myth: Only Dark Chocolate Can Be Vegan

 False!
-There are vegan chocolate products that come in all different types of chocolate.
+The best vegan chocolate products that come in all different types of chocolate.
 There are some products that are naturally vegan and some that use milk alternatives but do not fret.
 Your chocolate days will not be limited to the more bitter dark chocolate varieties if you’re not a fan.

 In fact, MiiRO loads our chocolate bars with nut milk specifically so we can still achieve the ultimate creaminess of a non-vegan milk chocolate bar, but you can still eat this guilt-free.
 Yeah, we’re changing the chocolate game.

-It‘s true that most dark chocolate with a higher percentage of cocoa (we’re talking over 70%) is usually vegan.
+It‘s true that most dark chocolate with a higher percentage of cocoa (we’re talking over 70%, so way more cacao than typical semi-sweet chocolate) is usually vegan.
 A good quality dark chocolate is made with cocoa solids, cocoa butter, and sugar.
 Milk products are not added to dark chocolate.
 Dark chocolate does not need to be labeled as vegan to be vegan, but as with any dietary needs, it is always a good idea to double-check the label.
 Lower-quality dark chocolates often have fillers, so stay away from those.

 As the name implies, yes, there is milk in milk chocolate.
 Lucky for us, there are products on the market that use milk substitutes so we can all enjoy that creamy chocolate.
 Traditionally, milk chocolate is made with cocoa solids, cocoa butter, sugar, and milk solids or powder.
 In vegan milk chocolate, a milk solid alternative must be used for it to be vegan.
 Make sure your milk chocolate is labeled as vegan.